hypo69/hypo/pytest/gemini - set 4/en/src/goog/drive/__init__.md

         return self.mode
 ```

-This improved example is more complete and demonstrates good testing practices using `pytest`, patching, and exception handling.
+This improved example is more complete and demonStartes good testing practices using `pytest`, patching, and exception handling.
 Remember to adapt the tests according to the actual structure and behavior of your code.
 Remember to add the actual import for `GoogleDrive`.